efemberg11/GeoModel_rmakhman/documentation/docs/dev/index.md

 ## Quick instructions - Build everything

-With these instructions you will build the whole the whole software stack for GeoModel development.
+With these instructions you will build the whole software stack for GeoModel development.
 The GeoModel libraries will be built from the HEAD version of the 'master' branch.
 If something does not compile, please [let the developers' team know](../about/contacts.md).

 With these instructions, you will build: `GeoModelCore`, `GeoModelIO`, `GeoModelTools`, `GeoModelVisualization` (a.k.a., `gmex`).

 !!! note

     These instructions will install the libraries and the tools in a **local** `install` folder.
-That is very useful for developmemnt, because yuo can handle multiple versions installed on the same system.
+That is very useful for developmemnt, because you can handle multiple versions installed on the same system.

     However, if you prefer to install the tools and the libraries in the `/usrl/local` system directory, just remove from the commands the option `-DCMAKE_INSTALL_PREFIX=../install`.